 It replaces old systems with multiple knobs or multiple banks of potentiometers.
 Especially in systems with different brightness levels.

 How the old systems worked:

 Each circuit is connected to a common variable voltage supply, then grounded to illuminate the devices.
-The common supply usually travels through each device is not isolated.
-So any faults can be passed on to the other device, resulting in damaged equipment.
+The common supply that usually travels through each device is not isolated So any faults can be passed on to the other device, resulting in damaged equipment.

 The new system: